joaodpcm/MDA/README.md

-For having access to the app, please clik [here](https://www.aalkjfasflkjfdas.com) If you want to explore the used data, please find it in this folder Contents related to the code can be find in the code folder.
-The folder contains code for: the preprocessing stage, the modelling and data analysis and the developing for the app.
+For having access to the app, please clik [here](https://www.aalkjfasflkjfdas.com)

+If you want to explore the used data, please find it in this folder

+Contents related to the code can be find in the code folder.
+The folder contains the description and coding for: the preprocessing stage, the modelling and data analysis and the app developing.

 Any additional recommendations will be taken into account and trhough to the bin because grow up.
 This is a university project.